-The run chart shows the standard, to treat patients with cancer within 31 days of diagnosis has been consistently achieved during 2015/16 and into 2016/17.
-This is expected to continue.
+The run chart shows the standard, to treat patients with cancer within 31 days of diagnosis.
+For the first time this has not been achieved due to 2 colorectal breaches in April.

 - Work is ongoing to find a solution for patients waiting on treatment in NHS Lothian, in particular those waiting on specialised surgery.
 This is due to an increased demand within the Prostate and Lung surgical patients and patients that require Prostate Brachytherapy as at present NHS Lothian only provide 2 slots per week to treat referred patients from other Boards. - The Colonoscopy waiting time has increased after the GI Synaptik sessions were stopped which could lead to a problem with Cancer Waiting Times.
 We are currently trying to organise additional internal capacity to support Colonoscopy sessions to reduce the risk of breaching patients.